 Disruptive impact

-- Save millions spent on law enforcement and criminal justice programs to combat drug possession.
+- Millions saved on law enforcement and criminal justice programs to combat drug possession.
 This money could instead be used to address mental health issues, poverty, and other factors that are at the root of the drug abuse problem.

-- Lead to safer local communities by reducing income generating opportunities for drug dealers, thereby lessening gang-related crime and violence.
+- Safer local communities by reducing income generating opportunities for drug dealers, lessening gang-related crime and violence.

-- Make illicit drugs that are not made according to government-regulated quality controls less attractive to buy, limiting the damage they cause.
+- Making illicit drugs that are not made according to government-regulated quality controls less attractive to buy, limiting the damage they cause.

 - Do you think there will be a dramatic increase in people using drugs and becoming addicted if drugs are decriminalized?